nadialefebvre/project-portfolio-v2/README.md

 I tried to read about the best practices and apply them along the way, even if opinions are very diverse about what's best to do.

+For handling of potential errors, I used `try`/`catch` method for my requests but I also added an `ErrorBoundary` component to catch errors at runtime that could crash the whole page.
+An error message is instead displayed.
+I used it for the two components relying on external data (projects and thoughts).

 ### Available Scripts

 In the project directory, you can run: